 Note for online students: We do not provide support for environment issues if you set up a local environment using a Mac.
 For supported environment options, please read this article: http://help.learn.co/the-learn-ide/the-basics-of-the-learn-ide/using-the-ide-versus-a-local-environment

-The following instructions are for students who are preparing to take the immersive, in person programs at Flatiron school.
+The following instructions are for students who are preparing to take the Immersive In-person Software Engineering program at Flatiron School.

 For detailed instructions on how to properly uninstall the IDE, please read this Help Center article.